grafana/grafana/docs/sources/panels/configure-value-mappings/index.md

 In addition to field overrides, value mapping is a technique that you can use to change the visual treatment of data that appears in a visualization.

-Values mapped via value mappings will skip the unit formatting.
-This means that a text value mapped to a numerical value will not be formatted using the configured unit.
+Values mapped via value mappings bypass the unit formatting.
+This means that a text value mapped to a numerical value is not formatted using the configured unit.

 ![Value mappings example](/static/img/docs/value-mappings/value-mappings-example-8-0.png)